w0006887/modules/0298/mdModule.md

 Our first exercise is to draw a diagram of this circuit.

 Once the diagram is drawn, you may notice that this circuit is different from most of the other circuits like adders and subtractors.
-A carry lookahead adder may be complex, but it has no "loops"!
+A carry-lookahead adder may be complex, but it has no "loops"!

 The loop nature of an SR latch is exactly the reason why it is a basic memory device.
-The output states feeds back to the input state to reinforce/maintain the state of the device.
+The output states feed back to the input state to reinforce/maintain the state of the device.
 This allows the circuit to ignore certain input states while maintaining the output states.

-Let us start our analysis of this circuit with input states that guarantees some output states:
+Let us start our analysis of this circuit with input states that guarantee some output states:

 -   `s.state = 0`{.c} makes `s.pin == 0`{.c}.
 Since `s.pin` connects to
     `n1.in[0]` , `n1.out` becomes 1.